Humana Medicare Plans Review

 Learn about Humana Medicare plan options, including Humana Medicare Advantage plans, Part D Medicare drug plans and Medicare Supplement plans.
 Find out what these types of Humana insurance plans cover, how much they cost and how you can enroll.

 Humana is one of the most popular insurance companies in the U.S., and the popularity of its selection of Medicare plans is no different.
-In 2020, nearly 1 out of every 5 Medicare Advantage beneficiaries was enrolled in a Humana Medicare Advantage plan.
+In 2023, Humana Medicare Advantage plans are available in 89% of all U.S. counties, making the company’s plans the most widely distributed of its kind.1

 Humana offers Medicare Advantage (Medicare Part C) plans, Medicare Part D prescription drug plans and Medicare Supplement Insurance (also called Medigap) plans in many parts of the U.S.

-Humana has been serving the needs of Medicare beneficiaries for more than 30 years.
-The company – based in Louisville, KY – provides insurance to more than 20 million Americans, including around 8 million Medicare Advantage and Medicare Part D beneficiaries.1
+Humana has been serving the needs of Medicare beneficiaries for nearly 40 years.
+The company – based in Louisville, KY – provides Medicare insurance to 8.7 million people in all 50 states, the District of Columbia and Puerto Rico.2

 Humana also supplies customers with group and individual health insurance, Medicaid plans, military insurance and other managed care plans, in addition to life insurance and standalone vision and dental plans.